UPPMAX/programming_formalisms/docs/literature/README.md

 This paper describes how the weather data, used in the learners project, has been obtained.

+## Summary of `[Bhat and Nagappan, 2006]`

+Doing TDD results in code that takes 15% longer to develop, with 2x higher code quality.

 ## Summary of `[Chambers, 2019]`